wolfmcnally/WolfCore/README.md

 Although I specialize in iOS development, I have also done full-stack development, and I’m excited about the possibilities for Swift on other platforms.
 Within the Apple environments, Swift is now the unifying factor.

 So I have designed WolfCore to be cross platform.
 Many WolfCore files depend only on the `Foundation` and `Dispatch` frameworks, which are completely cross-platform.
-Within the files shared by the Apple Environments, I have adopted the convention of using typealiases starting with `OS` to denote types that can be used across both iOS and macOS.
+Within the files shared by the Apple environments, I have adopted the convention of using typealiases starting with `OS` to denote types that can be used across both iOS and macOS.
 For example, the file `OSImage.swift` largely unifies `UIImage` from iOS and `NSImage` from macOS, enabling you to more easily write code that runs on either Mac or iOS devices.

 ## From the Workshop to the Maker Space